NikkyAI/pentagame-react-kt/README.md

 To record a game some initial setup is necessary, knowing the amount of players and which team they are in

+# TODO

+player has 4 ranked chosen symbols ranking depends on which symbol is taken when conflicts arises in multiplayer

+# UI

+vertical or curved on corner:
+- player names/faces
+    highlight this turn
+    digital clock

+tabs:
+  - help & rules
+  - multiplayer/login:
+    - server / connection info
+    - all players info
+    - session chat
+    - rooms / games
+    - global chat ?
+    - account info
+  - notation
+  - debug export

+# ELO

+new players have `null` ranking when a new player beats a ranked player they get awarded the same rank points then points get redistributed total rank points increase with total ranked player count separated rankings for 2, 3, 4, 2v2 players